 PHYSICAL ASSISTANCE DOGS These dogs are trained to assist people in wheelchairs with tasks such as opening doors, picking up items, getting the phone, and so much more.
 Imagine going up to your house one afternoon, you drop your keys.
 For most of us, this is not a problem.
 But for someone in a wheelchair who must wait until help comes along, it poses a real challenge.
 Now imagine that individual in the wheelchair has a trained service dog who can retrieve the keys and even hold the door open for you.
 Life is much more manageable and you are no longer dependent on someone else day in and day out to help you with the smallest of tasks.

 Each day these dogs significantly impact their partners’ lives.
 People who couldn’t do the ordinary activities of daily living that others take for granted are able to function independently with the help of their canine partners.

 They are also highly trained.
-The dogs that are trained here go through several obedience tests as well as must pass a public access test from IAADP (under links) standards on a pass or fail basis.
+The dogs that are trained here go through several obedience tests as well as must pass a public access test from IAADP (under links) standards on a pass or fail basis as well as an ADI accredited organization test .
 All service dogs are also tested through the Foundation For Service dogs.
 Training is anywhere from 1 year to 18 months every week.